 The compound miter saw, occasionally referred to as a chop saw, is the tool of choice when woodworking projects call for compound angles and precise crosscuts.
 When working with a compound miter saw in a wood shop, there is typically a long table to the left and right of the miter saw to keep the stock in line with and level with the table of the miter saw.

-However, when away from the wood shop, the best way to accommodate a compound miter saw is with a portable miter saw stand.
+However, when away from the wood shop, the best way to use a compound miter saw is with a portable miter saw stand.
 Just as there are many models of miter saws, there are numerous versions of compound miter saw stands commercially available.
 Even so, in my honest opinion, each model that I've encountered has some drawbacks.
 Sometimes, they are too difficult to set up or don't have proper supports for long pieces of stock.
 Many models are quite expensive, as well.